2023 Race Team & Open Race Night Registration Now Closed. See you in 2024!

-Practices will be held at the Zuanich dock Tuesdays and Thursdays from 4:15pm to 7:15pm.
-The season runs June 20th to August 12th.
+Practices will be held at the Zuanich dock Mondays and Wednesdays from 4:15pm to 7:15pm.
+The season runs June 26th to August 25th.

 Below are the regattas that we are going to this summer.
-Regattas are not required but highly encurraged!
+Regattas are not required but highly encouraged!

 A regatta is the name for a sailing race!
 Our sailors will travel to different sailing venues in the PNW on the weekends to compete against other clubs in our region.
 Regattas are not required but they are a very fun way to sail in different areas, meet new people, and improve your sailiing skills.